The Cursed Phone Numbers | Supernatural Horror Story

 “Just tired,” Elena replied, avoiding Mei’s gaze.

 She didn’t mention the cursed phone number.
-Mei was superstitious, always dodging the number 4—si, death in Chinese.
-No need to stir her fears.
+Mei was superstitious and always avoided the number 4, which means death in Chinese.
+There was no need to make her more anxious.

 At 11:47 p.m., the phone rang again: 090-4444-4444.
 The silence in the apartment was oppressive, broken only by the buzz.
 Elena stared, her stomach twisting.
 The rain had stopped, leaving a void that amplified every sound.
 She answered, holding her breath.